======================================================================

 particle accelerators.
 For example, the Large Hadron Collider uses 600

-Experimental Reactor uses an estimated 600 tonnes of Nb3Sn strands and
+Experimental Reactor uses an estimated 600 LT of strands and 250 LT

 worth of clinical magnetic resonance imaging systems were constructed